Why add these records?

 “550, "5.7.26", " Unauthenticated email from //domain-name// is not accepted due to domain's DMARC policy.
 Please contact the administrator of //domain-name// domain.”

-The golden rule with all of these public (DNS) records is that they must be written in the DNS zone where the authoritative nameservers are pointed (e.g. AWS, GoDaddy, etc.) and the DKIM private key must be installed server-side on the server that actually sends the mail.
+The golden rule with all of these public (DNS) records is that they must be written in the DNS zone where the authoritative nameservers are pointed (e.g. AWS, GoDaddy, etc.) and the DKIM private key must be installed server-side on the server that sends the mail.

 You can generate the record, copy and paste it into the DNS zone and (after propagation, set TTL to 600) check it using the same toolbox: https://dmarcly.com/tools/spf-record-checker